Why is WordPress’s market share shrinking, and what does that mean for Concrete CMS?

 In a market where all the features are table stakes, finding a way to differentiate is not easy.
 We’ve been working hard on this same challenge for Concrete in the last year, and while we’ve got a ways to go, we’re already seeing much better results for the clarity we’ve found:

 Concrete CMS is a great choice when you’re building a complicated, larger site.
 We’re never going to beat the well-funded SaaS web builders, or WordPress, at being a web builder for the masses.
 If you want to use Concrete for that, please do.
 We’ve got lots of features built-in that are super easy to use for the right person.
-That said, we’re never going to have a call center full of people who can fix your CSS while on live-chat, so for $20/mo you’re probably going to have an easier time building that 6 page website on Squarespace.
+That said, we’re never going to have a call center full of people who can fix and optimize your CSS while on live-chat, so for $20/mo you’re probably going to have an easier time building that 6 page website on Squarespace.
 Conversely, if you’re building a site with thousands of pages, multiple languages, multiple 'websites' within a single install, and some interactive functionality - we’re a much better choice than any of the web builders (or WordPress.)

 Concrete CMS is a great choice when you’ve got a team of content contributors who are busy.
 We’ve always taken the view that you shouldn’t have to be a programmer or HTML guru to post to the website with Concrete, and that ease of use shows.
 We’re running about 100 websites out of a single Concrete install that has around 1,000 editors for the U.S. Army.
 New people come and go all the time.
 Training amounts to watching 15 minutes of videos and they’re off.
 Concrete sites feel easy to manage the content on, and if you mess up, it's easy to roll most changes back.